 City Clerk’s Office management staff review all written complaints.
 The information is treated as confidential to protect your privacy; however, you should be aware that in investigating a complaint, the circumstances may indirectly identify you (even if you wrote anonymously).

-If you provide contact information, we will confirm in writing that we have received your complaint within one working day if emailed, and within four working days if by mail or fax.
+If you provide contact information, we will acknowledge that we have received your complaint within one working day if emailed, and within four working days if by mail.
 We will then inform you of any investigations or actions as a result.

 If your concern is about a different division or must be handled by an external process, we will inform you.

-If you are not satisfied with the outcome, we will advise you of options to escalate the complaint.
+If you are not satisfied with the decision at any stage, we will advise you of options to escalate the complaint.

 Complaint procedures for specific areas